pyOpenSci/handbook/community/events/sprints.md

 To add contributors to the repository using the All-Contributors bot:

-1. **Use the Bot Command**: In a comment on an issue or pull request, use the following command to add a contributor as follows.
+**Use the Bot Command**: In a comment on an issue or pull request, use the following command to add a contributor as follows.

   `@all-contributors add @githubusername for <contribution types>`

-  if they have opened an issue only, or reviewed an open pr use:
+If they have opened an issue only, or reviewed an open pr use:

-  `@all-contributors add @githubusername for review` if they have opened a pull request use:
+  `@all-contributors add @githubusername for review`

+If they have opened a pull request use:
   `@all-contributors add @githubusername for code, review`

-2. **Merge PRs Individually**: The bot will create a pull request to update the contributors list.
-Merge each All-Contributors PR individually and immediately to avoid merge conflicts.
+2. **Merge all-contributor bot Pull Requests Individually**: The bot will create a pull request to update the contributors list when you call the commands above.
+IMPORTANT: Merge each all-Contributors bot pull request individually and immediately before adding another contributor to avoid merge conflicts.

 By recognizing contributors for their efforts, we foster a positive and inclusive community, encouraging more participation and collaboration.

-## After a Sprint is complete
+## After a Sprint tasks

+### Issue and PR triage
+The biggest effort after a sprint will be triaging & addressing issues and pull requests that have been submitted during the sprint.
+This could take 1-2 weeks and up to a month depending on the scope of each change submitted.

+If there are new issues with no associated pull request, you can

+1. Invite the issue author to submit a pr if the change seems reasonable and they are up to the task.
+2. If the issue is one that we agree should be addressed, then label the issue with `help-wanted` / `sprintable`  so someone else can tackle it at our next pyOpenSci sprint.

+Review each pull request submitted (or invite community members to review) and determine if the pull request looks good as is or requires changes following the standard GitHub review process.

+Merge the pull request when it is complete and ready to be merged.

+### Followup thank you notes

 After a sprint, we will follow up with participants to show our appreciation and encourage continued engagement with the pyOpenSci community.
 Here are the key